benhoyt/benhoyt.github.com/writings-scandir.md

 ***MONTH YEAR***.
 So we've settled on DirEntry, but should the items be attributes or methods?
 I [argued](***) in favour of plain attributes for constant data (just "name" and "path"), but methods for things that have the potential to call the OS, such as is_file() when the entry is a symlink, or when the dirent.d_type is DT_UNKNOWN on Linux.
 I think overloading attribute access with functions that can call the OS, especially for a low-level API like scandir, is a bad idea for code clarity and error handling (why would you need to do a try/except around an innocent "entry.is_file" attribute access?).

 There was quite a bit of discussion (***DATE) about whether and how DirEntry objects should cache their values, and how error handling should be done.
-A

 Pretty late in the game (**February 2015**) the [inode() method was added](https://mail.python.org/pipermail/python-dev/2015-February/138204.html), and the follow_symlinks argument was added to the is_dir, is_file, and stat methods (defaulting to True).
 I'm [not the biggest fan](https://mail.python.org/pipermail/python-dev/2014-July/135448.html) of the complication introduced by the follow_symlinks argument for this low-level API, but it does mean consistency with similar os.path and [pathlib.Path](https://docs.python.org/3/library/pathlib.html) functions.